 He consulted widely in science education, principally in the Middle East and was recognized nationally and internationally for his accomplishments, including the elite designation as a Fellow of the American Association for the Advancement of Science.

 Marshall served as dean of the School of Education and executive vice president before his appointment as president.
 His presidency coincided with a period of radical student protests, and his campus leadership was most notable for advancing racial integration.

 Following his presidency he remained active in higher education, including service on the Florida State University Board of Trustees and the Florida Board of Governors.
+He died in 2014.

 John E. Champion